Do NOT follow this link or you will be blocked from the site!

 In my free time, I’m given to flights of whimsy.
 Have been known to frolic on occasion.

-Gregory Gorskiy (he/him) – Crevice Garden Apprentice
+Gregory Gorskiy (he/him) – Crevice Garden Specialist, apprentice project manager

-Greg is a crevice garden aficionado and one of Eryn’s trusted apprentices.
 Professionally a horticulturalist and massage therapist in training, in his off time he is a creative who loves making art with any range of materials, whether they be clay, wool, paint, the digital, or elements of nature.
 Hence – crevice gardens – these natural sculptures are a joy to build and a treat to look at!

 Restorative Landscape Design